mroosmalen/nanosv/README.md

 ```
 -h, --help       :   Show the help message and exit

+-t, --threads    :   Maximum number of threads to use

 -s, --sambamba   :   Give the full path to the sambamba or samtools executable [default: sambamba ]

 -c, --config     :   Give the full path to your own ini file [ default: config.ini ]